risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.3/deploy/risingwave-trial.md

 <!-- MDX imports -->
 import DefaultButton from "@site/src/components/DefaultButton";
+import LightButton from "@site/src/components/LightButton";
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 All of the options on this page are for testing purposes.
 For production deployments, please consider [RisingWave Cloud](/deploy/risingwave-cloud.md), [Kubernetes with Helm](/deploy/deploy-k8s-helm.md), or [Kubernetes with Operator](/deploy/risingwave-kubernetes.md).

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 <Tabs queryString="method">